jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_2.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<AssertionError: tests>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<AssertionError 2: tests>`

 ----